 The IPv6 Flow Label [RFC 2460] is defined as a 20-bit field in the IPv6 header which may be used by a source to label sequences of packets for which it requests special handling by the IPv6 routers, such as non-default quality of service or "real-time" service.
-According to RFC 2460, the nature of that special handling might be conveyed to the routers by a control protocol, such as RSVP, or by information within the flow's packets themselves, e.g., in a hop-by-hop option.
+The nature of that special handling might be conveyed to the routers by a control protocol, such as RSVP, or by information within the flow's packets themselves, e.g., in a hop-by-hop option.